Provable Acceleration for Diffusion Models under Minimal Assumptions: Problem formulation

 \end{assumption}

-\paragraph{Target data distribution.} Next, we impose the following assumption on the target data distribution. \begin{assumption} The target data distribution has a bounded second moment in the sense that
+\paragraph*{Target data distribution.} Next, we impose a mild assumption on the target data distribution. \begin{assumption} The target data distribution has a bounded second moment in the sense that

-for arbitrarily large constant $C_R > 0$. \end{assumption} In short, this assumption allows the second moment of the target data distribution to be exceedingly large, given that the exponent $C_R$ can be arbitrarily large.
+for arbitrarily large constant $C_R > 0$. \end{assumption} In short, this assumption requires the second moment of the target data distribution to be at most polynomially large in the iteration number $T$.
+As $T$ typically grows polynomially in the dimension $d$, this assumption allows the second moment to be exceedingly large, given that the exponent $C_R$ can be arbitrarily large.
+In particular, any distribution with constant-order second moments naturally falls under this requirement.
+We express the condition in terms of $T$ in order to express the convergence guarantees in cleaner and more concise manner.
 This is among the weakest assumptions imposed in sampling analysis, one that is typically satisfied by empirical data in practical sampling applications.